-- Project duration was based on an 8-hour workday; - The contractor can extend their working hours during the weekends; - ➤ Project briefing will be on the 3rd Quarter of 2025, once the contractor for the project has been identified.
-Further briefings will be conducted as necessary; - > Personal belongings of school staff will be brought home to reduce storage requirements during the retrofitting works; - > Retrofitting activities will be done in the month of November; and - > Inspection and punch listing should be done per floor to shorten the turnover period.
+- > Project duration was based on an 8-hour workday; - The contractor can extend their working hours during vacation months (April and May) and may work during the weekends; - Project briefing will be on the 3rd Quarter of 2025, once the contractor for the project has been identified.
+Further briefings will be conducted as necessary; - Personal belongings of school staff will be brought home to reduce storage requirements during the retrofitting works; - > Retrofitting activities will commence in the month of August; and - Inspection and punch listing should be done per floor to shorten the turnover period.